Skip to article frontmatterSkip to article content

 f0=c0f1=c0+c1(x1x0)f2=c0+c1(x2x0)+c2(x2x0)(x2x1)fN=c0+c1(xNx0)++cN(xNx0)(xNxN1)\begin{aligned} f_0 &= c_0 \\ f_1 &= c_0 + c_1 (x_1 - x_0) \\ f_2 &= c_0 + c_1(x_2-x_0) + c_2(x_2-x_0)(x_2-x_1) \\ & \vdots \\ f_N &= c_0 + c_1 (x_N-x_0) + \ldots + c_N(x_N-x_0)\ldots(x_N-x_{N-1}) \end{aligned}

-We have a matrix equation with a lower triangular matrix which can be solved recursively starting from the first equation.
-There is no need to invert the matrix.
-The non-singularity of the matrix is clear since the determinant is the product of the diagonal terms and this is non-zero since the points {xi}\{ x_i \} are distinct.
+The triangular matrix can be solved recursively starting from the first equation; there is no need to invert the matrix.
 The coefficients {ci}\{ c_i \} can be computed in O(N2)O(N^2) operations but there is danger of overflow/ underflow errors if we do not do this carefully.
-The triangular structure means that if we add a new data point (xN+1,fN+1)(x_{N+1},f_{N+1}), then the coefficients c0,c1,cNc_0, c_1, \cdots c_N do not change; we have to compute the additional coefficient cN+1c_{N+1}.

-2Divided differences
+6.7.2Divided differences

 Define zeroth divided difference